General Information for Symposia Proposals

 If an organizer is successful in raising outside money, checks from the donor should be made out to Division of Organic Chemistry – ACS and sent to:

 Note that the Division’s tax ID is #52-6056409.
 It is a 501(c)(3) tax-exempt organization.

-Please call or e-mail Professor Maleczka (517-353-0834, email@example.com) if a donor wishes wish to transfer funds electronically, or you need to discuss the financial arrangements or are seeking PRF funding.
+Please e-mail Ashis Saha (email@example.com) if a donor wishes wish to transfer funds electronically, or you need to discuss the financial arrangements or are seeking PRF funding.
 If you have foreign speakers, you may want to apply for a ACS-PRF Type SE grant for the symposium.